ECSTeam/cloudfoundry-top-plugin/README.md

 ## Application Stats

-Provide details about applications running on the platform including the following
+Provide details about applications running on the foundation including the following
 stats:

 * APPLICATION - Application name